ThomasBourany/thomasbourany.github.io/_pages/research.md

 </span>

-## **Supply chain disruptions and risk in international trade**, joint with Ignacia Cuevas.
+## **Supply chain disruptions and risk in international trade**, joint with Ignacia Cuevas and Gustávo Gonzalez.
 In progress, 2023.

 <span style="font-size:0.9em;line-height:-1em;"> **Abstract**: Supply chain disruptions are becoming increasingly frequent, generating uncertainty for firms that trade internationally.
 Are firms taking this risk into account when choosing where to source from, by re-shoring, diversifying or changing their number and the type of suppliers they source from?
 To answer this question, we propose a multi-country sourcing model, inspired by Antras, Fort, and Tintelnot (2017) where firms self-select into importing based on productivity, cost minimization, and trade disruptions that increase the cost of importing.
-We find that even with aggregate or idiosyncratic uncertainty, a pecking order exists, and bigger firms self-select into importing from a larger set of suppliers.
-Nevertheless, quantitatively, risk does not seem to affect firms' sourcing strategy as much as the decrease in marginal cost that comes from increasing the set of suppliers.
+Even with aggregate or idiosyncratic uncertainty, we find that a pecking order exists, and bigger firms self-select into importing from a larger set of suppliers.
+Nevertheless, quantitatively, aggregate risk does not seem to affect firms' sourcing strategy on the extensive margin as much as the decrease in marginal cost that comes from increasing the set of suppliers.
+The model is estimated using custom data from Chile.
 </span>